zkxl/zkxl.github.io/_posts/2017-04-03-dataStructure.md

 When load_factor <= 1/2, there are $$ \Theta(N) $$ small trees and $$ \Theta(1) $$ tree + one edge.
 When load_factor gets even slightly larger than 1/2, small trees will gradually turn into a giant component, where infinite loops arise.

+__Note:__ If you want it to work without half space wasted, a trick you can do is let every array cell stores a constant number of (k, v) pairs, which differs from hash chaining in that only constant number of pairs are allowed so it is still constant time access in a sense.

 #### Hash Function